Tom Morey: Biography

 Morey sold Morey Boogie in 1977 and lived in Hawaii for a decade, working as a consultant by day, jazz musician by night.
 By 1977, he was producing 80,000 bodyboards per year.
 In 1985, the Moreys moved to Bainbridge Island, Washington, where Morey worked as an engineer for the Boeing Corporation.
 In 1992 he returned to southern California where he reentered the surf scene, consulting on the Wham-O Boogie®Board and with the new company Morey Bodyboards.
 Morey ended consulting in January 1999 founding his own company again - TomMorey.com - and changed his name to Y.

 From 1999 to 2007, Morey focused on developing new, soft-surfboard technology.
 He handmade these boards in a small workshop in Carlsbad, California.
 His most famous of these was the Swizzle, a parabolic-shaped longboard design.
 Morey marketed and sold the boards under the name Surfboards by Y.

-In late-2007, Morey joined forces with Catch Surf of San Clemente, California, to bring his new technology to the masses.
-His revolutionary new surfboard technology fused the safety and durability of soft surfboards with the performance of a hard surfboard.

 Morey died on 14 October 2021 at the age of 86.

-Musician

-Morey honed his talent as a drummer and ukulele player from his early youth, working professionally by the age of 12.
-Subsequently he performed professionally with musicians such as Dizzy Gillespie, Stu Williamson, Bud Shank and Conte Candoli.
-He was an original member of the 'Sons of the Beach' ukulele 1948, then, over the years founded several other bands: 'Four Eyed Five' in 1950, the 'Tom Morey Quartet' in 1954, and URANIUM in 1969.
-He joined 'Brotherhood' at the Mauna Kea Beach Hotel in 1983, and played at Salt Creek Grill in Dana Point, California with his most recent ensemble, Laguna Jazz Quartet.
-He also played in with Dene Davidson's Cool Jazz quintet, with Keith Bishop on saxophone, Joey Carano on guitar, Davidson on electric bass, Leonard Thompson on keyboards, and Morey on drums.